👉 TAP TO SAVE 30% WITH CODE NEW

 With Burden unlikely to play and Moore with a full week to get healthy, the expectation is that Moore will once again be the primary option for Caleb Williams against a Lions secondary that has produced some favorable fantasy finishes among wide receivers in recent weeks.

 Since Week 12, no team is allowing more fantasy production to the position than the Lions, who are surrendering 42.6 fantasy points per game over their previous six contests.
 In those six games, Detroit has allowed 79 receptions on 123 targets (9.19 yards per target) for 1,129 yards and seven touchdowns.
-They have also allowed 101 yards on the ground and a touchdown to opposing receivers over that time.
+It has also allowed 101 yards on the ground and a touchdown to opposing receivers over that time.

 Week 18 Sits - Potential Fantasy Football Busts